 10 UNESCO World Sites of Nepal

 UNESCO has chosen 10 World Heritage sites, including seven ancient sites in the Kathmandu Valley, Lumbini – The Birthplace of Lord Buddha, Chitwan National Park, and Sagarmatha National Park.
 These heritage sites have been chosen based on their cultural and natural values.

 The list of Cultural World Heritage Sites:

 In the centre of Kathmandu – Kathmandu Durbar Square, which has Hanuman Dhoka, Degutale Temple, Taleju Mandir, Nasal Chowk, Nine story Basantapur Tower, Panch Mukhi Hanuman Temple, Mul Chowk, Mohan Chowk, Sundari Chowk, Tribhuvan Museum, King Mahendra Memorial Museum, and Kal Bhairab temple in its vicinity.

 The Hindu Mythology claims that there would be an instant flow of milk from the wall where a single person translates the 17th-century inscription on a stone on the walls of Hanuman Dhoka.
-Hanuman Dhoka, the former Royal Palace of the Malla kings, passed onto the succeeding Shah dynasty.
+Hanuman Dhoka, the former Royal Palace of the Malla kings, passed on to the succeeding Shah dynasty.
 The Royal family lived in the Hanuman Dhoka palace until 1886 and shifted to The Narayanhiti Palace.
 However, the former is still used for ritual and ceremonial occasions.
 New Kings were crowned inside the palace before Nepal became a Republic.
 The palace has a Hanuman statue from the 17th century to the left of the palace entrance and a fantastic sculpture of Lord Narasimha.
-The palace bears the historical reminisce of The Royal family, culture, and religion of Nepal.
-The museums inside the palace let one explore the culture, religion, custom, tradition, architecture, history of Royal palaces, etc. There is an entrance fee to enter the museums.
-The museums remain open seven days a week except for Tuesdays when it opens from 10.30 am to 3 pm during the winter and from 10.30 am to 4 pm in the summer.
-On Fridays, one can visit the museums from 10.30 am to 2 pm.
+The palace bears the historical reminisce of Nepal’s Royal family, culture, and religion.
+The museums inside the palace let one explore the culture, religion, customs, tradition, architecture, history of Royal palaces, etc. There is an entrance fee to enter the museums.
+The museums remain open seven days a week except for Tuesdays, when it opens from 10.30 am to 3 pm during the winter and from 10.30 am to 4 pm in the summer.
+One can visit the museums on Fridays from 10.30 am to 2 pm.